Cosmetic Dental Fillings (Princeton, NJ)

 Plus, white fillings bond closely with tooth enamel, allowing us to place them in areas where a conventional silver filling wouldn’t be appropriate.
 This characteristic also means that the filling can be smaller and much less invasive to your remaining (and healthy) enamel.

 Tooth decay is an active infection inside of enamel that continues to expand deeper into the tooth as well as neighboring teeth.
 Once it has broken through the outer layer of enamel, there is no way for the tooth to repair itself.
 In fact, delaying care only allows the cavity to expand and may ultimately require a crown or root canal, instead of a smaller and more affordable dental filling.

 White Dental Fillings for Children

 Choosing a composite filling for your child’s tooth ensures that the overall process is less invasive than metal fillings.
 Since baby teeth play a key role in the overall development of your child’s future adult smile, it’s vital to treat tooth decay as early as possible.
-If you’re looking for a pediatric dentist in Princeton, NJ, why not just visit our family practice where we see patients of all ages?
+If you’re looking for Princeton pediatric dentistry, why not just visit our family practice where we see patients of all ages?